noironetworks/cko/README.md

 ### 4.1 Workflows

 #### 4.1.1 Fabric Onboarding
-Each network infrasructure unit (referred to as a fabric), and that is managed as an independent entity, is modeled in CKO using the FabricInfra CRD.
+Each network infrasructure unit (referred to as a fabric) that is managed as an independent entity, is modeled in CKO using the FabricInfra CRD.
 The network admin creates a FabricInfra CR to establish the identity of the of that fabric, and allows the network admin to specify the set of resources available to be consumed on that fabric.
 CKO reserves these resources in the FabricInfra on the cluster's behalf, and performs the necessary provisioning on the fabric to enable the networking for the cluster.

 ##### 4.1.1.1 Fabric Identity
 The following fields are required when creating the FabricInfra: